 Wed: 6:30-7:15 pm

-Participants may attend as many classes as they choose for a flat monthly fee of $75.
-Additional family members can be added for only $65/month.
+Participants may attend as many Adult BJJ classes as they choose for a flat monthly fee of $95.
+Unlimited Junior BJJ classes are $75/month.
+Additional family members will receive a $10 monthly discount.

 Professor Jon Trizila, BJJ Black Belt